Hybrid Lectures

 • This allows you to use one link for all your zoom meetings for all your sections for the whole semester and DOES NOT clutter the student's Canvas calendar with the Zoom meetings (this also creates issues when the Canvas course got later imported into a future semester course).

-• Recordings: If you record the hybrid lecture/meeting, the Teacher has to click on Zoom in the Canvas course navigation, click the Publish button to make the recording available for students in the course.
+• Recording of Zoom meeting: If you are planning to record the hybrid lecture/meeting, select "Cloud Recording."
+You have go back to the "Zoom" in the Canvas course Navigation to publish the recording: Click the Publish button (Cloud Recording Tab) to make the recording available for students in the course.

 Schedule hybrid meetings in Zoom

-• In zoom.umn.edu create a recurring Zoom meeting
+• In zoom.umn.edu (Zoom browser application) create a recurring Zoom meeting.

 Schedule hybrid meetings in Google Calendar